Health-Informatics-UoN/carrot-docs/docs/MappingPipeline/uploading-scan-report.md

 if the _Scan Report_ is set as _RESTRICTED_, viewers.
 Note that if a user has a given level of access to the _Dataset_, then they inherit that same access to the _Scan Report_ automatically.

+## Upload Form
+Choose a Scan Report in the "WhiteRabbit ScanReport" field, and optionally choose a dictionary file in the "Data Dictionary" field.
+The formats of these two files are as described below.
+Then click the "Submit" button to begin the upload process.

 ## The Scan Report file format
 The Scan Report File should be in the format as output by the